 Duration: 1.5-hour drive

 Costa Rica is famous around the world for its coffee.
-If you are a coffee drinker, you can’t come to Costa Rica without taking a coffee tour.
+If you are a coffee drinker, you can’t come to Costa Rica without taking a coffee or chocolate tour.

 Learn the whole process from start to finish, and what it actually entails to produce coffee beans.
 Taste different kinds of beans and different types of ways to make coffee.